max0x7ba/atomic_queue/README.md

 [View throughput and latency benchmarks charts][1].

+## Throughput and scalability benchmark
+N producer threads push a 4-byte integer into one queue, N consumer threads pop the integers from the queue.
+All producers posts 1,000,000 messages in total.
+Total time to send and receive all the messages is measured.
+The benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalabilty of different queues.
+Different thread placements are tried to make sure the benchmark doesn't run into unexpected adverse scheduler or NUMA effects.

 ## Ping-pong benchmark
 One thread posts an integer to another thread and waits for the reply using two queues.
 The benchmarks measures the total time of 100,000 ping-pongs, best of 10 runs.
 Contention is minimal here to be able to achieve and measure the lowest latency.
 Reports the average round-trip time.

-## Throughput and scalability benchmark
-N producer threads push a 4-byte integer into one queue, N consumer threads pop the integers from the queue.
-All producers posts 1,000,000 messages in total.
-Total time to send and receive all the messages is measured.
-The benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalabilty of different queues.

 (C) Maxim Egorushkin 2019